Border Collie: Wiston Cap

 Wiston Cap (b.
-28 September 1963) is the dog that the International Sheep Dog Society (ISDS) badge portrays in the characteristic border collie herding pose.
+28 September 1963) is the dog that the International Sheep Dog Society (ISDS) badge portrays in the characteristic Border Collie herding pose.
 He was a popular stud dog in the history of the breed, and his bloodline can be seen in most bloodlines of the modern-day collie.
 Bred by W. S. Hetherington and trained and handled by John Richardson, Cap was a biddable and good-natured dog.
 His bloodlines all trace back to the early registered dogs of the studbook, and to J. M. Wilson's Cap, whose name occurs 16 times within seven generations in his pedigree.
 Wiston Cap sired three Supreme Champions and is grand-sire of three others, one of whom was E. W. Edwards' Bill, who won the championship twice.

 Introduction to New Zealand and Australia

 Collies were listed as imports to New Zealand as early as 1858, but the type was not specified.
 In the late 1890s James Lilico (1861?–1945) of Christchurch, New Zealand, imported a number of working dogs from the United Kingdom.
 These included Hindhope Jed, a black, tan and white born in Hindhope, Scotland in 1895, as well as Maudie, Moss of Ancrum, Ness and Old Bob.

 It is unclear whether Hindhope Jed was a descendant of Old Hemp.
-Born two years after him, she is mentioned in a British Hunts and Huntsmen article concerning a Mr John Elliot of Jedburgh:
+Born two years after him, she is mentioned in a British Hunts and Huntsmen article concerning John Elliot of Jedburgh:

-Mr. Elliot himself is well known for his breed of collies.
+Mr Elliot himself is well known for his breed of collies.
 His father supplied Noble to the late Queen Victoria and it was from our subject that the McLeod got Hindhope Jed, now the champion of New Zealand and Australia.

-When her departure to New Zealand, Hindhope Jed was already in pup to Captain, another of the then-new "border" strain.
+On her departure to New Zealand, Hindhope Jed was already in pup to Captain, another of the then-new "border" strain.
 Hindhope Jed had won three trials in her native Scotland, and was considered to be the "best to cross the equator".

 In 1901 the King and Mcleod stud was created by Charles Beechworth King (b.
 1855, Murrumbidgee, NSW), his brother and Alec McLeod at Canonbar, near Nyngan (north-west of Sydney), brought Hindhope Jed to Australia, where she enjoyed considerable success at sheepdog trials.

 The New Zealand Heading Dog breed was developed from Border Collies.